robinflew/M0BusinessDataAnalysis_SultanK/README.md

 **Additional Notes:**

+* Data is sourced from Kaggle and can we found with the following link: https://www.kaggle.com/datasets/teamincribo/cyber-security-attacks/code
 * The prevalence of categorical columns underscores the descriptive nature of cybersecurity logs, capturing diverse details about security events.
 * Numeric fields are primarily discrete counts or specific identifiers (like port numbers) crucial for network traffic analysis.